reymon359/how-to-live/advices/Be proactive/index.md

 > I believe that everyone chooses how to approach life.
 If you’re proactive, you focus on preparing.
 If you’re reactive, you end up focusing on repairing.
 > ― John C. Maxwell

+> The best way to not feel hopeless is to get up and do something.
+Don’t wait for good things to happen to you.
+If you go out and make some good things happen, you will fill the world with hope, you will fill yourself with hope.
+> ― Barack Obama

+> Treat a man as he is and he will remain as he is.
+Treat a man as he can and should be and he will become as he can and should be.
+> ― Stephen R. Covey, The 7 Habits of Highly Effective People: Powerful Lessons in Personal Change

 > Whatever you want to do, do it now!
 There are only so many tomorrows.
 > ― Michael Landon Jr.